lorijta92/machine-learning-exoplanets/README.md

 # Goal

 Use various machine learning classification models to predict candidate exoplanet classifications.
+Use Grid Search to increase the accuracy of the model.

 # Process